Id-Dark-Dragon/Old-Python-Notebook/README.md

 This is a personal notebook for the python libraries that i learn.
 It is written in pure html.

-there is also a newer  version of this notebook.
+There is also a newer  version of this notebook.
+If you are going to use this one, I highly recommend you to check out the newer version.